labex-labs/open-source-labs/docker/docker101/lab-01-running-your-first-container/step2.md

 We are going to use the Docker CLI to run our first container.

-1. Open a terminal on your local computer
+1. Open a terminal on LabEx VM.

 1. Run `docker container run -t ubuntu top`